CageCode/World-Food-Ecosystems/practical3/intro.md

 ### Accessing the data

 **Species Richness:** <br />
-We have processed the camera trap data, so that it is compiled into a shape-file that you can download from canvas: download the folder and unzip in your working directory.
+We have processed the camera trap data, so that it is compiled into a shape-file that you can download from canvas: download and unzip the file (CAMERAS.zip) in your working directory.

 Then you can load the shapefile into google earth engine so that you can do analysis with/on it: